 The best estimate of total landings was split between the nine QMAs and ET (outside the EEZ) based on FSU and QMS data (Table 2).
-For FSU data (1982-83 to 1987-88 fishing years), catch where area was unknown was pro-rated to QMAs according to the catch level where area was reported.
+For FSU data (1982-83 to 1987-88 fishing years), catch where area was unknown was prorated to QMAs according to the catch level where area was reported.
 For QMS data (1988-89 to 1994-95 fishing years), catch by area in CELR Landed and CLR reports were scaled to equal the best estimate of the total catch.
 Commercial landings of black cardinalfish have been made in QMAs 1-9 and outside the EEZ (ET).

 In most years since 1982 more than 65% of black cardinalfish landings were from the east coast of the North Island (QMA 2).
 The large increase in landings from this area in 1986-87 was associated with the development of the orange roughy fishery around the Ritchie Banks and Tuaheni High, and an increase in targeted fishing to establish a catch history when it was anticipated to become a quota species.
-Landings from the Bay of Plenty (QMA 1) have fluctuated since 1988.
-The relatively large landings in 1990-91 were a combination of bycatch of the orange roughy fishery and target fishing for black cardinalfish.
-Between 1991-92 and 2005-06 occasional large catches were taken from outside the EEZ on the northern Challenger Plateau and the Lord Howe Rise.
+The relatively large landings in 1990-91 were a combination of bycatch from the orange roughy fishery and target fishing for black cardinalfish.
+Landings from the Bay of Plenty (QMA 1) peaked at 2001 t in the fishing year 1996-97, but have remained well below the TACC since, with < 50 t of annual landings being recorded since 2014-15.
+Between 1991-92 and 2008-09 occasional catches were taken from outside the EEZ on the northern Challenger Plateau and the Lord Howe Rise.
 Figure 1 shows the historical landings and TACC values for the main CDL stocks.